SDGforskning/sdg-strings/SDG01_query_action_WoS.md

           )
   )
   AND
-    ("poverty" OR "the poor" OR "the poorest" OR "rural poor" OR "urban poor" OR "working poor" OR "the vulnerable" OR "vulnerable group$" OR "marginali$ed groups" OR "marginali$ed group" OR "marginali$ed communities" OR "marginali$ed community"
+    ("poverty" OR "the poor" OR "the poorest" OR "rural poor" OR "urban poor" OR "working poor" OR "destitute" OR "living in poverty"
+    OR (("poor" OR "poorest" OR "low* income") NEAR/3 ("household$" OR "people" OR "children" OR "communit*" OR "neighbo$rhood*"))
+    OR "the vulnerable" OR "vulnerable group$" OR "vulnerable communit*" OR "marginali?ed group$" OR "marginali$ed communit*" OR "disadvantaged group$" OR "disadvantaged communit*"
-    OR "slum" OR "slums" OR "shanty town$" OR "informal settlement*" OR "homeless" OR (("poor" OR "poorest") NEAR/3 ("household$" OR "people" OR "children" OR "communit*" OR "neighbo$rhood*")) OR "disabled" OR "disabilities" OR "disability"
+    OR "slum" OR "slums" OR "shanty town$" OR "informal settlement*" OR "homeless" OR (("person$" OR "people$" OR "adult$") NEAR/3 ("vulnerable" OR "marginali$ed" OR "disadvantaged" OR "discriminated" OR "displaced*" OR "patient$" OR "trans" OR "intersex" OR "older" OR "old" OR "elderly" OR "retired" OR "indigenous"))
-    OR "unemployed"
+    OR "disabled" OR "disabilities" OR "disability"
-    OR "older people" OR "older adult$" OR "elderly" OR "elders" OR "retired people" OR "retired adults" OR (("work" OR "workplace" OR "worker$" OR "occupational") NEAR/3 ("injury" OR "injuries" OR "illness*" OR "accident$")) OR "pregnant" OR "pregnancy" OR "children" OR "child" OR  "maternity" OR "female" OR "women" OR "girls" )
+    OR "elderly" OR "elders" OR "pensioners" OR "vulnerable seniors" OR "unemployed" OR (("work" OR "workplace" OR "worker$" OR "occupational") NEAR/3 ("injury" OR "injuries" OR "illness*" OR "accident$"))
+    OR "women" OR "woman" OR "girls" OR "girl"
+    OR "pregnant" OR "pregnancy" OR "maternity"
+    OR "child" OR "children" OR "infant$" OR "babies" OR "newborn$" OR "toddler$" OR "youth$" OR "sexual minorit*" OR "LGBT*" OR "lesbian$" OR "gay" OR "bisexual" OR "transgender*" OR "living with HIV" OR "living with AIDS"
+    OR "ethnic minorit*" OR "minority group$" OR "refugee$" OR "migrant$" OR "immigrant$" OR "asylum*" OR "indigenous group$"
+    )
 )
 ```